michaelpatrickpurcell/grawlix/README.md

   - __Glyphs__: @ (at symbol), # (pound sign), $ (dollar sign), % (percent symbol);
   - __Colors__: orange, green, blue, or purple.

 During the game, more tiles will be added to the grid.
-So, more constraints will be added.
-These constraints will further restrict which tiles can be placed in each location.
+This will further restrict which tiles can be placed in each location.

 ### Example 2
 In the following example, seventeen tiles are in the grid.
 The next player can place their tile in one of sixteen possible locations.
 These locations are indicated by the dotted squares in the diagram below.